 2016 was about creating awareness of SPOTeurope and continuing to expand its network.
 SPOT got in touch with different OT (student) organisations, e.g. UNAEE and started to co-operate with ENOTHE.
 All this hard work paid off, and SPOTeurope saw an increase in both organisational connections and student interactions on the forum!
 SPOT has also created a student representative list including representatives from every OT school in Europe.
 Yet, this is still in development, so for now students will be informed on preparations they can make towards the annual meeting and student program.
 As for the ENOTHE annual meeting in Zagreb 2017, SPOT sent in an abstract to do a presentation.
 SPOT has enabled a student tab on the ENOTHE website which meant that SPOTeurope is the official gateway for ENOTHE to contact OT students in Europe!

 Last but not least, SPOT sent out vacancies to expand their board.

 SPOT’s board expanded from 1 to 2 for the first time!
-This lead to a growth in SPOT’s abilities and the creation of the Student Rep position.
-The Student Rep position was a way for SPOT to be promoted within OT schools across Europe.
+This lead to a growth in SPOT’s abilities and the creation of the Student Representative position.
+The Student Representative position was a way for SPOT to be promoted within OT schools across Europe.

 ENOTHE Annual Meeting in Zagreb, Croatia 2017: